Makkuskqa/Math_quiz_testcase/.lesson/instructions.md

 - Let the user write an answer
 - Check if the answer of the user matches the right answer.
 - Let him know if the answer was correct or not.
+- If it was correct the function should return the bollean True.
+If its wrong it should return the boolean False.
 - When hitting RUN the program should execute this function.
+- Save the returned boolean value (True or False) in a variable, so we can reuse it later.

 *HINTS:*
 - Store the question and the answer in a seperate variable.
 The set has 2 elements.
 To get for example the first value of the set (question) do this:
 ```python
 some_set = ("question", "answer")